Methadone Addiction: Signs, Side Effects & Treatment Near Me

-Methadone is a long-acting synthetic opioid painkiller that is typically used to treat individuals who suffer from addiction to opioid drugs, such as heroin or prescription painkillers.
+Methadone is a long-acting synthetic opioid painkiller that is often used to treat individuals who suffer from addiction to opioid drugs, such as heroin or prescription painkillers.

 When taken as prescribed, methadone can be very useful in treating opiate addiction, but it too can be addictive, as it is still an opiate.